Your money-making expert. Financial journalist, TV and radio personality.

-Do you have any experience of working over the telephone?
 It’s preferable that you do.
 Your telephone manner should be impeccable and you need to have good grammar and clear diction.
 You also need to be very organised, responsible and pay attention to detail.
 If you lose messages, omit key details or forget to pass information on, you’ll soon find yourself with no customers.

-Do you have space?
 Although you’re working from home, you’ll still need an office to set up your equipment and organise your documents properly.
 A small, unused room should be adequate if you’re working alone.

-How much money are you looking to make?
 You can’t make any real money from this until you have an established client base, and if you’re working alone from home you’re restricted in how many customers you can take on.
 However, if you build a solid group of clients, there’s no reason why you can’t expand to rent an office and take on extra staff to help.

 When first starting out, you should be offering your services at a cheaper rate than the bigger, more established companies so that you have an edge on your competitors.
 Once people trust you, they’ll be willing to pay more.